chrishenri/rw3d_manual/docs/source/inputs.rst

 - **NetCDF file**:

-RW3D supports reading input data from **NetCDF** files (``flag``set to 4), specifically using the **NETCDF3_64BIT** format.
+RW3D supports reading input data from **NetCDF** files (``flag`` set to 4).
 **NetCDF (Network Common Data Form)** is a widely used, self-describing binary file format designed for storing array-oriented scientific data.

-The **NETCDF3_64BIT** allows for:

-- Larger file sizes (up to 64 GB and beyond)
-- More variables and dimensions than the original NetCDF3

-Support for additional NetCDF formats (e.g., NetCDF4 with compression and groups) may be added in future versions.
 For more information on the NetCDF format, see the official documentation: https://www.unidata.ucar.edu/software/netcdf/

+So far, only the **NETCDF3_64BIT** format has been tested.
+The format to be used will have to follow the specifications of your instalation of the NetCDF library.

 The NetCDF file must follow a specific format.
 I must contain **4 dimensions** (*t, x, y, z*) that fits the temporal and spatial discretizations of the model.

-So far, reading NetCDF files is not implemented for all parameters.
+Reading NetCDF files is still not implemented for all parameters.
 The option is available only for the following parameters:

 **fluxes**